John T. McMurran

 John Thompson McMurran (April 29, 1801–December 30, 1866) was a 19th-century American lawyer and state legislator in Mississippi.
 McMurran & Quitman, a partnership with John A. Quitman, was once the largest law practice in southwest Mississippi before the American Civil War.
 According to historian Kimberly Welch, "As Ariela Gross shows, Natchez attorneys (who often became judges, planters, and politicians) were some of the most influential men in their communities and actively shaped the slave economy and the legal culture of the antebellum South."
 In addition to representing White clients McMurran and Quitman "represented Black clients (free and enslaved) in a wide range of cases, from freedom suits to debt actions to criminal cases."
-In later years he also owned cotton plantations.
+In later years, he also owned cotton plantations.
 He is perhaps best known today as the original owner of Melrose house in Natchez, presently part of the Natchez National Historical Park.
 McMurran was one of the 43 people killed as a result of the burning of the steamboat Fashion 50 mi above Baton Rouge, Louisiana in December 1866.

 Biography

 He was a native of Chambersburg, Pennsylvania.
 He first studied law in Chillicothe, Ohio, with his uncle "Judge Thompson".
-This is likely John Thompson who later became a planter in Louisiana and died near Fort Adams, Mississippi in 1833.
+This is likely John Thompson, of the Ohio Middle District of Common Pleas, who later became a planter in Louisiana and died near Fort Adams, Mississippi in 1833.
 McMurran moved to Mississippi around 1822 to work as a teacher at Beach Hill Academy in Claiborne County, Mississippi.
+He lived in Claiborne and Holmes County before settling in Natchez.

 He studied law while teaching and started practicing law in Mississippi in the 1820s.
-John A. Quitman was his on-again off-again law partner.
+John A. Quitman was his on-again, off-again law partner.
 As retold in the Bench and Bar of Mississippi in 1881, "...he came to Natchez, Mississippi, about the year 1828, bearing a letter of introduction from his uncle to General John A. Quitman, who had resided a short while at Delaware, Ohio, prior to his advent to Mississippi, but was now a member of the distinguished firm of Griffith & Quitman, in Natchez, the most successful firm at that time in the State.
 In consequence of his letter of introduction, Mr. McMurran was engaged in the office of these gentlemen as a clerk, in which position the extensive business of the firm afforded him an ample opportunity for perfecting his knowledge of law, and for familiarizing himself with all the details of practice.
 Of this advantage he availed himself to such a degree that, upon the death of Mr. Griffith from yellow fever in 1829, he became the partner of General Quitman."
 William B. Griffith was his brother-in-law, as both married daughters of Edward Turner; and Quitman was married to their cousin, a daughter of Henry Turner.